koenrane/KR-new-site/content/Deep causal transcoding.md

 > For example, you could try to improve noise sensitivity through [latent adversarial training](https://arxiv.org/pdf/2403.05030) (as suggested in [this comment](https://www.lesswrong.com/posts/ioPnHKFyy4Cw2Gr2x/mechanistically-eliciting-latent-behaviors-in-language-1?commentId=PuekKPEcZ83CkpCui)), which will presumably make causal features more "special" and thus more interpretable.

 > [!thanks] Acknowledgements
-> Thank you to Joseph Bloom, Jordan Taylor, Dmitry Vaintrob and Nina Panickserry for helpful comments/discussions.
+> Thank you to Joseph Bloom, Jordan Taylor, Dmitry Vaintrob and Nina Panickserry for helpful comments & discussions.

 # Appendix